bocadilloproject/bocadillo/README.md

 [docs]: https://bocadilloproject.github.io

-Bocadillo is a modern Python web framework that aims at making async web apps and services fun to build and accessible to everyone.
+Bocadillo is a modern Python web framework that aims at **making async web apps and services fun to build and accessible to everyone**.
+We ultimately believe that web frameworks should be fun and easy to use while empowering the developer to make good decisions and ship high-quality applications.

 It is designed to be: